Randolph family of Virginia: Revolutionary War era

-John Marshall, great-grandson of Thomas Randolph of Tuckahoe, was the 4th Chief Justice of the United States.
-His court opinions helped lay the basis for United States constitutional law and made the Supreme Court of the United States a coequal branch of government along with the legislative and executive branches.
+John Marshall, great-grandson of Thomas Randolph of Tuckahoe, was the 4th Chief Justice of the U.S..
+His court opinions helped lay the basis for American constitutional law and made the Supreme Court a coequal branch of government along with the legislative and executive branches.
 Previously, he had been a leader of the Federalist Party in Virginia and served as a U.S. representative.
-He was Secretary of State under President John Adams from 1800 to 1801.
+He was Secretary of State under president Adams from 1800 to 1801.

 "Light Horse Harry" Lee, 2x great-grandson of William Randolph was an early American patriot who served as the ninth Governor of Virginia and as the Virginia Representative to the United States Congress.
 During the American Revolution, Lee served as a cavalry officer in the Continental Army.

 Antebellum era

-Thomas Mann Randolph Jr., 2x great-grandson of William Randolph, was a member of both houses of the Virginia General Assembly, a U.S. Representative in the United States Congress, and as the 21st Governor of Virginia, from 1819 to 1822.
+Thomas Mann Randolph Jr., 2x great-grandson of William Randolph, was a member of both houses of the Virginia General Assembly, a U.S. Representative in the U.S. Congress, and as the 21st Governor of Virginia, from 1819 to 1822.

 Peyton Randolph, son of Edmund Randolph, served on the Virginia Privy Council and was acting Governor of Virginia from 1811 to 1812.

 Civil War era

 Robert E. Lee, 3x great-grandson of William Randolph, was an American career military officer best known for having commanded the Confederate Army of Northern Virginia in the American Civil War.
-In postbellum years he was president of Washington College (later Washington and Lee University).
+After the war, he was president of Washington College (later Washington and Lee University).

 George W. Randolph, 3x great-grandson of William Randolph, was a general officer in the American Civil War and a Confederate States Secretary of War.
 He was most well known for his strengthening the Confederacy's western and southern defenses, but came into conflict with Confederate President Jefferson Davis over this.

 Junius Daniel, 4x great-grandson of William Randolph, was a planter and career military officer, serving in the United States Army, then in the Confederate States Army during the American Civil War, as a brigadier general.
 His troops were instrumental in the Confederates' success at the first day of the Battle of Gettysburg.
 He was killed in action at the Battle of Spotsylvania Court House.